iqbalrohail/School-Management-system-Console-based-/README.md

 School-Management-system-Console-based-/School Management System/src/com/schoolManagementByRohail

-The code can be run by main Method in package com.schoolManagementByRohail
+The code can be run by #Main Class  in package com.schoolManagementByRohail